CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise4.md

     ![](../images/ex4-53.png)

-1. When the **New report with all available data modal window** opens, click the green **Continue** button to create a new report with all available data.
+1. When the **New report with all available data modal** dialog opens, click the **Continue** button to create a new report with all available data.

     ![](../images/ex4-54.png)

-    > **Note:** If you get an error after clicking the green Continue button saying: **"Unable to add the selected objects because_least one of them has been removed from the source.
+    > **Note:** If you get an error after clicking the Continue button saying: **"Unable to add the selected objects because_least one of them has been removed from the source.
 Please refresh and try again."**, Close the dialog box and reopen it.
-Then, click the green Continue button again.
+Then, click the Continue button again.

 1. The **Upgrade to a paid Power BI license** modal window will appear next.
-Click on the white **Try free** button.
+Click on **Try free** button.

     ![](../images/ex4-55.png)

-1. Confirm the free license on the following model by clicking the green **Got it** button.
+1. Confirm the free license on the following model by clicking the **Got it** button.

     ![](../images/ex4-56.png)

-1. Once the new report opens in Power BI, click the **Try it** button in the green callout box with title **Create a report with Copilot**.
+1. Once the new report opens in Power BI, click the **Try it** button in the callout box with title **Create a report with Copilot**.

     ![](../images/ex4-57.png)